Equicontinuous actions of semisimple groups: Images of homomorphisms

-Let $G$ be a group.
-A {\it group-topology} on $G$ is a Hausdorff topology $T$ on $G$ with respect to which $G$ is a topological group.
-We shall say that a topological group $(G,T)$ is {\it topologically-minimal} if there are no weaker group topologies on $G$.
+Another corollary of Theorem~\ref{thm:image} regards minimality of group topologies.
+Given a group $G$, a group topology on $G$ is a topology with respect to which $G$ becomes a topological group.
+We say that a Hausdorff topological group $G$ is topologically-minimal if there are no weaker Hausdorff group topologies on $G$.